 - 1. Critical Thinking Skills to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - 2.
 Communication Skills to include effective development, interpretation and expression of ideas through written, oral and visual communication - 3.
-Empirical and Quantitative Skills to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions - 5.
-Personal Responsibility to include the ability to connect choices, actions and consequences to ethical decision-making
+Empirical and Quantitative Skills to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions - 4.
+Teamwork to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - 5.
+Personal Responsibility to include the ability to connect choices, actions and consequences to ethical decision-making - 6.
+Social Responsibility to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities